 New Joint Parenting: For Love Not Money

 Fifty – fifty custody.
 Why doesn’t it make dollars and cents?
 The trends towards joint shared parenting are spiking.
-Since 1994 we have seen 20 years worth of increased fathers right’s and a push towards joint-shared parenting.
+Since 1994 we have seen over 25 years worth of increased fathers right’s and a push towards joint-shared parenting.
 In fact, Westchester, Yonkers, and some of Manhattan now pre-suppose that there will be joint shared parenting as a starting point.
 Nassau is far behind that and Suffolk is even further from this proposition.
 Queens and Brooklyn remain in the middle.

 It takes more money to establish separate households and the children may benefit from the separate households.
 Almost 90% of our client’s make agreements concerning joint shared parenting that do not result in “full boat” child support of one parent to another.
 However, the law is clear in this subject and negotiations are based on what is best for the children at any given point.